danielmartin/emacs-sourcegraph/README.md

 ## Configuration

-For the library to work correctly, you need to configure the `sourcegraph-url` variable to point to the URL of your Sourcegraph
+By default, the library points the public Sourcegraph instance at https://sourcegraph.com, which indexes a lot of public open source code.
+You can configure the `sourcegraph-url` variable to point to the URL of your Sourcegraph instance instead:
-instance:

 ```elisp
 (setq sourcegraph-url "https://sourcegraph_URL_or_IP")
 ```

-And then enable the `sourcegraph-mode` minor mode, for example, for every programming language mode:
+To enable the `sourcegraph-mode` minor mode in a particular buffer do `M-x sourcegraph-mode`.
+To enable it for every programming language
+mode:

 ```elisp
 (add-hook 'prog-mode-hook 'sourcegraph-mode)